zenml-io/zenml/examples/kserve_deployment/README.md

     to point to the Kubernetes cluster where KServe model servers will be deployed.
 If the context is not explicitly supplied to the example, it defaults to using the locally active context.

-2. KServe must be installed and running on the Kubernetes cluster. (more information about how to install KServe can be found below or in the [KServe documentation](https://kserve.github.io/website/)).
+2. KServe must be installed and running on the Kubernetes cluster.
+(More information about how to install KServe can be found below or on the [KServe documentation](https://kserve.github.io/website/)).

-3. KServe must be able to access whatever storage is used by the ZenML to save the artifact, Since the KServe is installed in the Kubernetes cluster, a local filesystem storage can't be used.
+3. KServe must be able to access whatever storage is used by ZenML to save the artifact.
+Since KServe is installed in the Kubernetes cluster, a local filesystem storage can't be used.

     We recommend using a persistent volume or a remote storage service.
     (e.g. AWS S3, GCS, Azure Blob Storage, etc.).